 The history of tidal energy goes further back in time than many of us might realize.
 The truth is, we have long understood the power of flowing water.
 Despite this, we still need to work out how to harness this power on a vast scale.
 Perhaps a scale large enough to power entire communities or countries.

-Given the problems our world is facing, tidal energy is a source of renewable energy that could completely change the way in which we live.
+Given the problems our world is facing, tidal energy is a renewable energy source that could completely change how we produce our energy needs.
 The UK, as an example, is an island.
 Surrounded by the ocean and fast-flowing tidal currents, the potential is undoubtedly there.

 To harness its energy, they would build a barrage across the opening of the basin.
 This allowed one side of the basin to fill while the tide was rising.
-Once the tide dropped, the water was impounded before releasing it through a waterwheel.
+Once the tide dropped, they impounded the water before releasing it through a waterwheel.

 In the 17th century, the settlers took the idea of a tide mill to America.
-It was first introduced in Maine and following this success examples of tide mills were shortly after found across the country.
+It was first introduced in Maine, and following this success, examples of tide mills were shortly after found across the country.
 However, as the end of the 19th century arrived, the idea of using tidal power to generate electricity became a serious consideration4.

 Then in 1921, A. M. A Struben wrote a book named Tidal Power.
 Here the book considered ways in which we could capture the energy from the tides.
 Dexter Cooper, an engineer, then came up with the idea of how we could create power from tides1.

 With the arrival of the 1960s, we began to see more emphasis placed on tidal energy.
 As a result, this saw the commission of a report - "The Investigation of the International Passamaquoddy Tidal Power Project."
 The findings indicated that the project was of benefit to the US but not to Canada.